What's Opera, Doc?: Production

 Originally released to theaters by Warner Bros. on July 6, 1957, What's Opera, Doc? features the speaking and singing voices of Mel Blanc and Arthur Q. Bryan as Bugs and Elmer, respectively.
 This is the third of the three Warner Bros. shorts (the others being Hare Brush and Rabbit Rampage) in which Elmer defeats Bugs, though here the former shows regret for defeating the latter.
 It was the last Elmer Fudd cartoon directed by Jones.

 What's Opera, Doc? required about six times as much work and expense as any of the other six-minute cartoons his production unit was turning out at the time.
 Jones admitted as much, having described a surreptitious re-allocation of production time to complete the short.
-During the six minutes of What's Opera, Doc?, Jones lampoons Disney's Fantasia, the contemporary style of ballet, Wagner's perceived ponderous operatic style, and even the by-then clichéd Bugs-and-Elmer formula.
+During the six minutes of What's Opera, Doc?, Jones lampoons Disney's Fantasia, the contemporary style of ballet, Wagner's perceived ponderous operatic style, and even the by-then clichéd Bugs-and-Elmer formula defined by A Wild Hare.

 In his autobiography Chuck Amuck, Jones singled out What's Opera, Doc? "for sheer production quality, magnificent music and wonderful animation, this is probably our (unit's) most elaborate and satisfying production".

 Story development and layout

-Michael Maltese wrote the parody's storyline and, in collaboration with Chuck Jones, the comedic lyrics set to Wagner's music, including the duet "Return My Love".
+Michael Maltese wrote the parody's storyline and, in collaboration with Chuck Jones, the comedic lyrics set to Milt Franklyn's arrangements of Wagner's music, including the duet "Return My Love".
 Some elements of the cartoon drew upon previous animated works at Warner Bros.
 Maltese himself had originated the concept of depicting Bugs in Valkyrie-styled drag and mounted on a fat horse.
 Twelve years before the production of What's Opera, Doc?, he had devised a very similar sequence for the cartoon Herr Meets Hare directed by Friz Freleng.
 That anti-Nazi short was released by Warner Bros. to American theaters in January 1945, just several months before Germany's surrender to Allied forces in World War II.
 Wearing a blonde braided wig under a medieval horned helmet and carrying a shield, Bugs in that earlier film rides across the screen to the tune of "Pilgrim's Chorus", a selection from Wagner's 1845 opera Tannhäuser.

 The highly stylized backdrops and entire color scheme for What's Opera, Doc? were done by art director Maurice Noble and were reportedly so "daring" at the time that the production's overall design "sent the studio into a tizzy".
 Noble later remarked, "They thought I was bats when I put that bright red on Elmer with those purple skies".
 According to him, some employees in Warner's Ink and Paint Department assumed that a variety of color specifications he sent to them were errors.
-Staff, Noble recalled, would ask questions such as You really mean you want that magenta red on that?'
-And I said, 'Yes, that's the way.
+Staff, Noble recalled, would ask questions such as "'You really mean you want that magenta red on that?'
+And I said, 'Yes, that's the way.'"